ryanallen/articles/markdown/UXPin/app-design-process.md

 6. User Testing - System usability scale - http://www.usability.gov/how-to-and-tools/methods/system-usability-scale.html (http://www.redpillux.com/services/testing/)

 ---

+##Subject Matter Expert Interviews

+Subject Matter Expert interviews take place early on in a new product and are designed to help you gather a general understanding of your [product / market fit](https://www.quora.com/How-do-you-define-Product-Market-Fit).
+If this were an existing product you would start with stakeholder interviews which help you gather information about the organization, discover staff needs, and uncover the major problems as seen by the point of view of the stakeholders.

+EXAMPLES EXAMPLES EXAMPLES
+Interview with psychologist PHD.
+Interview with target users who said they don't have a problem with stress.
+BM and JH EXAMPLES EXAMPLES EXAMPLES
+EXAMPLES EXAMPLES EXAMPLES
+###

+2. Survey Needfinding
+3. Competitor Analysis
+4. Demographics
+5. Psychographics
+6. Redefine problem

 Strategy and Research
 A successful UX strategy requires buy-in from multiple roles and levels of the organization.
 Thinking about UX strategically for this project will include discovering: (http://www.redpillux.com/services/ux-strategy-research/)